bl-sdk/bl-sdk.github.io/_willow1_mods/QoLSlop.md

 Main armory door opens after killing Knoxx if you've completed "It's Like Christmas" for completionists (Quest must be turned in).
 The door that opens is behind where Knoxx spawns

 T-Bone Junction Doors open by default; Two in the fast travel station area and Zed's

+Lowering the volume of health gain sound effect from transfusion grenades